Seasonal Affective Disorder (SAD) - Topic Overview What is seasonal affective disorder (SAD)? Seasonal affective disorder, or SAD, is a type of

 season each year.
-If you get depressed in the winter but feel much better in
+You may have SAD if you felt depressed during the last two winters but felt much better in

 The risk of getting SAD for the first time goes down as you age.